Kentucky Leopold Conservation Award Seeks Nominees

 Frankfort, KY 40604-4027

 The first was presented to Sherwood Acres Farm of LaGrange in 2013.
-Reddick Farms of Bardwell received the award in 2022.
+Veatch Farms of Campbellsville received the award in 2023.

 “The Kentucky Agricultural Council is proud to once again sponsor this award that honors the exceptional stewardship and conservation practices among Kentucky’s private landowners,” said Drew Graham, Kentucky Agricultural Council Chairman.
 “Based on the work of past winners and finalists, it is clear that Kentucky farmers are committed to leaving the land in better shape for generations to come.
 We encourage you to nominate a farmer that exemplifies this value.”